karimi28/Zabbix-OEM/README.md

 We use OEM REST APIs to integrate Zabbix with OEM incident manager to use Zabbix automation capabilities.

-In "Zabbix OEM" template you must set four macro:
+In "Zabbix OEM" template you must set four macros:

 1. {$URL}: The OEM IP address or name
 2. {$PORT}: The port of OEM